-15.g) Solid Waste Regulations: No Impact
+15.g) Solid Waste Regulations: Less than Significant Impact

-The proposed project building would generate the same types of solid wastes as those generated by the existing Mesa Court Commons and residences.
-Additionally, as previously stated, the proposed MCEP building would provide new space for an existing campus use, which is already generating solid waste, and the new student beds are consistent with the 2007 LRDP.
+The proposed project building would generate the same types of solid wastes as those generated by the existing buildings occupied by UNEX.
 The proposed project would include centralized containers for trash and recyclable materials collection.
 UC is not subject to Assembly Bill 939 or other local agency regulations pertaining to solid waste management; nonetheless, a sustainability policy, as described in Section 4.14.1.3 of the LRDP FEIR, has been adopted requiring campuses to undertake aggressive programs to reduce solid waste generation and disposal.
 In adherence to this UC policy and other campus sustainability goals, UCI implements a campus-wide comprehensive waste prevention and recycling program, which works in collaboration with multiple campus entities to promote and implement recycling (LRDP FEIR Vol I page 4.14-19).

 The project would not require any unique waste collection or disposal methods or facilities and would not conflict with or obstruct any federal, state or local programs to reduce solid waste generation and otherwise manage wastes; no impacts would occur.
 As UCI will continue to implement, promote and improve the campus-wide comprehensive waste prevention and recycling program and the UC PSP with implementation of the 2007 LRDP, the LRDP FEIR concluded that development under the 2007 LRDP would not result in UCI's failing to comply with relevant statutes and regulations regarding solid waste, no mitigation measures were deemed necessary related to solid waste regulations (LRDP FEIR Vol I pages 4.14-20/21).
-Further, as stated above the proposed project would provide new space for the existing Mesa Court Commons, which is already generating solid waste on the campus.
-Thus, the project would have no impact with respect to solid waste regulations and no mitigation measures are required.
+Thus, the project would have a less than significant impact with respect to solid waste regulations and no mitigation measures are required.